keeganpaleshi/RMTest/README.md

 `analyze.py` pipeline applies this filter right after loading the event CSV.

+`slope_MeV_per_ch` fixes the ADC→MeV slope.
+When set, only the Po‑214 peak is used to compute the intercept and the two‑point calibration step is skipped.

 The command-line option `--noise-cutoff` overrides this value when provided.
 When you supply the option, its argument entirely replaces the value from the configuration file.